Bridgettines: History

 The first monastery of the order was founded in 1369 at the former royal castle of Vadstena.
 St. Bridget's granddaughter, Lady Ingegerd Knutsdotter, was Abbess of Vadstena from 1385 to 1403.
 Upon her death on 14 September 1412, direct descent from St. Bridget became extinct.
 This opened the medieval concept of "Bridget's spiritual children", members of the order founded by her, to be her true heirs.

-The order spread widely in Sweden and Norway, and played a remarkable part in promoting culture and literature in Scandinavia; to this is to be attributed the fact that the motherhouse at Vadstena, by Lake Vättern, was not suppressed till 1595 even though the Protestant Reformation had been widespread in Scandinavia.
+The order spread widely in Sweden and Norway, and played a remarkable part in promoting culture and literature in Scandinavia; this is to be attributed to the fact that the motherhouse at Vadstena, by Lake Vättern, was not suppressed till 1595 even though the Protestant Reformation had been widespread in Scandinavia.
 By 1515, with significant royal patronage, there were 27 houses, 13 of them in Scandinavia.
 Bridgettine houses soon spread into other lands, reaching an eventual total of 80.

-In England, the Bridgettine monastery of Syon Abbey at Isleworth, Middlesex, was founded and royally endowed by King Henry V in 1415, and became one of the richest, most fashionable, and influential religious communities in the country until its Dissolution under King Henry VIII.
-Elizabeth Sander was imprisoned on a mission in England and one of the monks of the community, Richard Reynolds, O.Ss.S., was among the first members of the English clergy to be executed as traitors for his refusal to accept the Oath of Supremacy.
+In England, the Bridgettine monastery of Syon Abbey at Isleworth, Middlesex, was founded and royally endowed by King Henry V in 1415, and became one of the most fervent, most influential, and materially best endowed religious communities in the country until its Dissolution under King Henry VIII.
+One of the monks of the community, Richard Reynolds, O.Ss.S., was among the first members of the English clergy to be executed as a traitor for his refusal to accept the Oath of Supremacy.
 He was canonized as a martyr by Pope Paul VI in 1970.